Code-Institute-Submissions/owenbcoding-pp3-battleship-game_AugResub/README.md

   For testing the program I used the python debugger with in the IDE

 # Deployment
-  For Deployment I use Heroku Host my game
+  For Deployment I use Heroku to deploy my game